isc-projects/kea/doc/guide/classify.rst

 off of the value stack and any objects that were pushed onto the value stack.

-The values will be displayed as either text if the command is known to use text values or hexadecimal if the command either uses binary values or can manipulate either text or binary values.
+The values will be displayed as either text, if the command is known to use text values, or hexadecimal, if the command either uses binary values or can manipulate either text or binary values.
 For expressions that pop multiple values off the stack, the values will be displayed in the order they were popped.
-For most expressions this won't matter but for the concat expression the values are displayed in reverse order from how they are written in the expression.
+For most expressions this will not matter, but for the concat expression the values are displayed in reverse order from their written order in the expression.

 Let us assume that the following test has been entered into the configuration.
 This example skips most of the configuration to